 In geographical perspectives beyond the Balkans and Eastern Europe, where Cyrillic script was used for the creation of books and documents in the medieval and early modern period, Slavonic codices migrated to the West, and are now stored around the world.
 This volume will be useful for libraries wherever Cyrillic manuscripts are preserved by describing and presenting their contents for the international community of scholars who study Cyrillic manuscripts to find the points for cooperation and further research.
 The main topics are Cyrillic manuscript mainly of the period around 1000-1600 with the studies of their migrations, descriptions, researches, and digitalizing up to the 21st century.

 The volume will be published by Peter Lang (in the series “South-East European History”).
 Original manuscripts should be prepared following the editorial guide of Peter Lang available on its website, especially “Style Guidelines – British English” and “Submission Guidelines“.
+You can see the chapters of this open access volume to understand how manuscripts should be edited.
 Manuscripts must not have been published, submitted for publication or available on the internet elsewhere.
 Interdisciplinary work is particularly welcome.
 Please submit your proposal, including the title of your manuscript, an abstract (up to 300 words), and an author’s biography (up to 100 words) to all editors.
 The abstract should include the research question and purpose, the approach and main ideas, and results.
 No figures, tables, footnotes, or endnotes should be included in the abstract.
 Articles should not exceed 8,000 words in length including footnotes and references (reference list or bibliography).

-December 25, 2021: Submission of the proposals to editors
+April 17, 2023: Submission of the proposals to editors

-December 31, 2021: Notification of accepted proposals
+April 24, 2023: Notification of accepted proposals

-March 15, 2022: Receipt of final chapters for peer-review
+July 17, 2023: Receipt of final chapters for peer-review

 August 24, 2023: Revised chapters re-submitted to editors

-Małgorzata Skowronek (Ceraneum Centre, University of Łódź), firstname.lastname@example.org
+Małgorzata Skowronek (University of Lodz), email@example.com

-Dușița Ristin (University of Bucharest), email@example.com
+Dimiter Peev (University of Jena), firstname.lastname@example.org